thrivinginacademia/grantwriting/README.md

 > **Tip:** Throughout your design writing, be sure to use strong language.
 For example, instead of stating that you "*hope*" or will "*try*" to achieve something, state that you **will!** You can also convey confidence by highlighting resources on campus that make you the ideal researcher for this project.

+### Hypothesis
+Forming a hypothesis may sound simple, but it can be challenging to do!
+Here are some characteristics of a *great* hypothesis:
-* Characteristics of a great hypothesis
+  * Testable with a clear alternative hypothesis
-  * Testable
   * Falsifiable
   	* Can be clearly refuted
   * General
-  * Also, generate new streams of ideas (is going to be interesting in 10 years)
+  * Generates new streams of ideas (is going to be interesting in 10 years?)
   * Rooted in existing knowledge
-  * Thought about the alternative hypothesis
-  * Simple/straight forwarded
+  * Simple/straight-forward

 #### Exercise
 1. Fill out your *Aims* in the general format below: